Francis Drake's circumnavigation: Strait of Magellan

-Prior to entering the Strait, in July 1578, Drake sent Wynter ashore where he learned from indigenous people that they ate the astringent bark Winter's bark.
+Prior to entering the Strait, in July 1578, Drake sent Wynter ashore where he learned from indigenous people that they ate the astringent Winter's bark.
 Captain Wynter ordered the collection of great amounts of bark – hence the scientific name.
 Drake renamed the Pelican as the Golden Hind on 20 August 1578 to honour his patron, Sir Christopher Hatton, whose family crest was a golden hind (female red deer).
 Drake passed through the Strait of Magellan in just 16 days.
 As soon as they entered the Pacific Ocean, violent storms nearly shattered the remaining ships.
-The Marigold was lost with all hands and was never to be seen again.
-A week later, the Elizabeth became separated from the Golden Hind and was battered to the point that the crew demand they head for home.
+The Marigold was never seen again and was presumably lost with all hands.
+A week later, the Elizabeth became separated from the Golden Hind and was battered to the point that the crew demanded they head home.
 Wynter, hopeful that he would meet the other ships in turn, demanded that he sail on to the East Indies and rendezvous with Drake.
-Fearing an all out mutiny, he reluctantly headed back to England.
+Fearing an all-out mutiny, he reluctantly headed back to England.

 The fleet now only composed the Golden Hind with less than half of the 170 men that had set out.
 He sailed on to Tierra Del Fuego and arrived at one of the islands there.
 In the Magellan Strait Francis and his men engaged in skirmish with local indigenous people, becoming the first Europeans to kill indigenous peoples in southern Patagonia.

 After this passage, the Golden Hind was pushed south and discovered an island which Drake called Elizabeth Island.
 Drake, like navigators before him, probably reached a latitude of 55°S (according to astronomical data quoted in Hakluyt's The Principall Navigations, Voiages and Discoveries of the English Nation of 1589) along what is now the Chilean coast.
 Despite popular lore, it seems unlikely that he reached Cape Horn or the eponymous Drake Passage, because his descriptions do not fit the first, and his shipmates denied having seen an open sea.
 The first report of his discovery of an open channel south of Tierra del Fuego was written after the 1618 publication of the voyage of Willem Schouten and Jacob le Maire around Cape Horn in 1616.